tdunning/Tutorials/_docs/basic_features/Turbulent_Flat_Plate.md

 ## Goals

 Upon completing this tutorial, the user will be familiar with performing a simulation of external, turbulent flow over a flat plate.
-Consequently, the following capabilities of SU2 will be verified against other codes and validated against theoretical results in this tutorial:
+Consequently, the following capabilities of SU2 will be verified against other codes and theoretical results in this tutorial:
 - Steady, 2D RANS Navier-Stokes equations
 - Spalart-Allmaras turbulence model
-- Roe 2nd-order numerical scheme in space
+- Roe convective scheme in space (2nd-order, upwind)
+- Corrected average-of-gradients viscous scheme
 - Euler implicit time integration
 - Inlet, Outlet, and Navier-Stokes Wall boundary conditions